Zadzavir/webpack-vanilla-starter-kit/README.md

 run "npm install" at project root.

 # Usage
-"npm start" launches a development server on port 8080 and opens it in the browser automatically. <br>
+"npm start" launches a development server on port 8080 and opens it in the browser automatically.
+<br><br>
 "npm run build" builds a "/dist" directory with your code bundles inside.